Halloween Decorating Ideas for Home and Garden

 Look for things you can group together and repurpose for an entrance table vignette or to place on your dining table or fireplace mantel.
 Some ideas include large empty jars filled with candy corn and other Halloween candy, partially burned candles on a mirror and dinosaur toys arranged on a tray of mosses.

 Halloween can spill over into the rest of your home, too.
-In your powder room, place a basket full of guest towels with bones inserted in them.
+In the powder room, place a basket full of guest towels with bones inserted in them.
 In your kitchen, add big googly eyes to large pots and mixing bowls.
-In your bedroom, an open wall can get a paper silhouette cut-out scene of woodland creatures like owls, foxes, and a stag deer.
+Meanwhile in your bedroom, an open wall can get a paper silhouette cut-out scene of woodland creatures.
+My favorite animals for fall include owls, foxes, and a stag deer.

-From mummy-wrapped dining chairs to fake-blood stained hand towels, Halloween has a way of sneaking in to every corner, if you let it.
-You don’t have to be a crafting wizard to add a few of these fun touches to your own home and have a frighteningly good time doing it.
+Halloween has a way of sneaking in to every corner, if you let it.
+Mummy-wrapped dining chairs and hand towels decorated with fake-blood stains lend a spooky mood.
+You don’t have to be a crafting wizard to add a few of these fun touches to your own home.
+Plus, you’ll have a frighteningly good time doing it.

-Here’s a helpful tip: After Halloween has past, remove the spookiest parts of your décor (ghosts, black cats, gravestones, etc.) and leave the fall/harvest elements.
+Here’s another helpful tip.
+After Halloween has past, remove the spookiest parts of your décor (ghosts, black cats, gravestones, etc.) and leave the fall/harvest elements.
 Presto!
 You’ve just given your home a head-start on its Thanksgiving décor!

 Kathy Jentz is the Editor/Publisher of Washington Gardener Magazine.
 A life-long gardener, Kathy believes that gardening and decorating should be stress-free and enjoyable.
 Her motto is “inspiration over perspiration.”
 Kathy can be reached at www.WashingtonGardener.com.